stealth/crash/README.md

 If you pass `-X IP-address` (must come before any other proxy argument), you can bind your local proxy to an address different from `127.0.0.1`, so you can share the proxy in your local network.

+There is also a client side SOCKS5 support available when using *crashc* with `-x`.

 proxying based on SNI
 ---------------------